-On this constantly updated page we list COVID-19 resources helpful for our members and supporters.
+On this regularly updated page we list COVID-19 resources helpful for our members and supporters.
 If you know of resources to add, please share them with us.
 Subscribe to our eNewsletter for regular updates.

 Thank you to all of our amazing health care professionals and your incredible contributions in the face of the COVID-19 crisis.
-We wish we could give you all areal lei for the wonderful work you are doing.
+We wish we could give you all a real lei for the wonderful work you are doing.
 Mahalo nui loa.

 Coronavirus Disrupts Hard Decisions About End-Of-Life Treatment